Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 \subsection{Preliminary discussions}

-For a reader without any previous knowledge on quantum mechanics, the following sections would be not a presentation on Bohmian mechanics, but on quantum mechanics in general.
-Apart from their behavior during the measurement process discussed in section 1.4, the \textit{Copenhagen} and the \textit{Bohmian} wave functions have exactly the same time evolution.
+For a reader without any previous knowledge on quantum mechanics, the following sections would be not only a presentation on Bohmian mechanics, but also on quantum mechanics in general.
+The \textit{Copenhagen} and the \textit{Bohmian} wave functions have exactly the same time evolution (when the same configuration space is used in both cases).
 In addition, the \textit{Bohmian} wave function is complemented by a \textit{Bohmian} trajectory which appears in a natural way when developing a trajectory-based explanation of quantum mechanics as we will discuss in section 1.2.3.

 The initial formulation of quantum mechanics with Bohmian trajectories developed by de Broglie and Bohm was perfomed for dynamical systems with associated velocities much slower than the speed of light.
-Although it is also possible to extend Bohmian mechanics to relativistic systems (see, for example, chapter 8 and Refs. \cite{om.extra6,om.extra7,om.ward}), we will only deal in this chapter with nonrelativistic systems.
+Although it is, in principle, possible to extend Bohmian mechanics to relativistic systems (see, for example, chapter 8 and Refs. \cite{om.extra6,om.extra7,om.ward}), we will only deal in this chapter with nonrelativistic systems.

 In order to simplify as much as possible our mathematical notation, we will first study a single spinless particle \textit{living} in a one-dimensional (1D) space.
 The spatial degree of freedom of the particle will be represented by $x$.
-The theoretical generalization of all the arguments mentioned in this section into a single particle in a 3D space is quite simple.
-However, the practical solution of a single-particle Schr\"odinger equation in a 3D space has considerable computational difficulties, as we will discuss in \sref{om.sec_many} and appendix A.1.
+The generalization of all the arguments mentioned in this section into a single particle in a 3D space is quite simple.
+However, the practical solution of a single-particle Schr\"odinger equation in a 3D space with $x$, $y$ and $z$ degrees of freedom has considerable computational difficulties, as we will discuss in \sref{om.sec_many} and appendix A.1.
 In \sref{om.sec_many.4} we will consider the role of the spin.